top of page

 Dr. Shawn Healy

-Leads iCivics’ policy and advocacy work through the CivXNow Coalition and oversees civic education campaigns.
-He plays an active role in recruiting supporters to fund policy, advocacy, and implementation efforts nationwide.
-He previously chaired the Illinois Task Force on Civic Education, spearheaded legislative campaigns for a required civics course in Illinois, and led the Illinois Social Science Standards Task Force.
-He also serves as an adjunct Public Policy professor at the University of Illinois at Chicago and is a member of the Serve Illinois Commission.
+Dr. Shawn Healy leads iCivics’ policy and advocacy work through the CivXNow Coalition and oversees state and national civic education campaigns.
+He also serves as an adjunct Public Policy professor at the University of Illinois at Chicago and on the Board of Directors of the Legislative Semester, Inc., and the Student Press Law Center.
 He began his career as a social studies teacher in Wisconsin and Illinois.
 A 2001 James Madison Fellow, Healy holds an M.A. and Ph.D. from the University of Illinois at Chicago in political science, and a bachelor’s degree with distinction in Political Science, History, and Secondary Education from the University of Wisconsin at Madison.

 Dr. Michael Manderino